SpektraSystems/Microsoft-Cloud-Workshop/README.md

  > Note: Lab environment is enabled only for specific duration or workshop end time - whichever is earlier.
 At the end of the allowed time, environment will be self-destructed.
 Also, for multi-day workshops, all virtual machines will be shutdown at 6.30 PM local time.
 On day 2, user should start the Virtual Machine from the lab activation page.

 ## Maintained workshops
-Here is the list of workshops currently being maintained, before creating a new workshop, determine if the work you would like to do is better captured as part of these workshops:
+Here is the list of Supplement guides for Microsoft Cloud Workshops currently being maintained.

 1. [App Modernization](app-modernization-doc)
 1. [Azure Marketplace Publisher](azure-marketplace-publisher)